-Kirwee was originally known as Brett's Corner and by 1874 when the railway came through the town already had a store, bakery and blacksmith shop.
+Kirwee was originally known as Brett's Corner and by 1874 when the railway came through the town already had a store, bakery and blacksmith shop1.
 The settlement was named by Colonel James de Renzie Brett after a 1,000 acre property he acquired in 1865.
 Development in Kirwee began in 1871 at the intersection of the Coal Tramway Reserve which ran from Rolleston to Springfield and followed the boundary of two early pastoral runs.
-This was an important travelling route and remains so today in the form of Courtenay Road.
+This was an important travelling route and remains so today in the form of Courtenay Road2.

-&lt;sup>1 Source Selwyn 2031: District Development Strategy - Background Information
+1 Source Selwyn 2031: District Development Strategy - Background Information

-&lt;sup>2 Source Malvern Area Plan 2031
+2 Source Malvern Area Plan 2031